Here are more details about the scheme.

 What is the proposed development?

-The development is planned to deliver a 20 unit transitional housing scheme.
-A transitional housing scheme is one that houses single adults with a housing need (although this would have the capability to house couples).
-It would include communal facilities including a kitchen, living/dining area, laundry and a private garden area.
+The development is a 20 unit transitional housing scheme.
+(A transitional housing scheme is one that houses single adults with a housing needs, although this would have the capability to house couples).
+It includes communal facilities including a kitchen, living/dining area, laundry and a private garden area.

-The reason we want to build transitional housing is because the Council has a legal duty to provide accommodation to households who require emergency accommodation when they are homeless.
+The reason for the transitional housing is because the Council has a legal duty to provide accommodation to households who require emergency accommodation when they are homeless.

-· The scheme will consist of 20 x 1 room units, with communal facilities and office space.
+· The scheme consist of 20 x 1 room units, with communal facilities and office space.

 · Three of the units will be wheelchair accessible.